luisbazo/python_weather_mongodb/README.md

 The project is composed by 3 python scripts

 1. getCityWeather: Python script to get weather data from a city or list of cities.
 Data is stored in a mongoDB.
+If a set of cities is provided, multi-threading is used to handle city weather collection simultaneously for every single city.

   python getCityWeather.py -c "London,uk|Madrid,sp" -t 10 -o 1